BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 Note that in both cases the first argument is the app key found in your app from the Branch dashboard.
 The second argument allows the Branch SDK to recognize if the application was launched from a content URI.

-### Register you app

-You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io)

-## Configuration (for tracking)

-Ideally, you want to use our links any time you have an external link pointing to your app (share, invite, referral, etc) because:

-1. Our dashboard can tell you where your installs are coming from
-1. Our links are the highest possible converting channel to new downloads and users
-1. You can pass that shared data across install to give new users a custom welcome or show them the content they expect to see

-Our linking infrastructure will support anything you want to build.
-If it doesn't, we'll fix it so that it does: just reach out to alex@branch.io with requests.

-### Initialize SDK And Register Deep Link Routing Function
+#### Generic init with Forms

-Called in your splash activity where you handle.
-If you created a custom link with your own custom dictionary data, you probably want to know when the user session init finishes, so you can check that data.
+The following code will make a request to the Branch servers to initialize a new session, and retrieve any referring link parameters if available.
+For example, If you created a custom link with your own custom dictionary data, you probably want to know when the user session init finishes, so you can check that data.
 Think of this callback as your "deep link router".
 If your app opens with some data, you want to route the user depending on the data you passed in.
 Otherwise, send them to a generic install flow.

 This deep link routing callback is called 100% of the time on init, with your link params or an empty dictionary if none present.

-For Android, you will want to add this to your Activities OnStart methods.
-In iOS it is added to the AppDelgate FinishedLaunching method.
-Forms apps can add it to the OnResume method of the App class.

 ```csharp
 public class App : Application, IBranchSessionInterface